davidclough/node/_documents/javascript-guide/javascript-guide.md

 **All** other values, including objects that have been initialised, are classed as `truthy` and the runtime will class them as being `true` within a boolean expression.

+#### Truthy and Falsy Don't Work for Comparison
+The concept of truthy and falsy is really only to determine what boolean value is detected if non-boolean variables are evaluated in a boolean fashion.

+It does NOT affect comparison operators in the sense that, just because false and null are both falsy does not mean that they are equal when compared with each other, even just for equality:

+	console.log(false == null);			// false.

+	if (false) { ... }              // condition evaluates to false as false is falsy. if (null) { ... }               // Condition evaluates to false as null is falsy.

 #### Examples
-*** TODO: Truthy and falsy and really affect boolean detection within conditions.
-It affects comparison operators less.
-For example, just because false and null are both falsy does not mean that they are equal when compared with each other, even just for equality:

-	console.log(false == null);			// false.

 ```
 console.log(undefined == null);		 // true
 console.log("" == 0);		           // true